mnielsen/cognitivemedium/_posts/2019-11-21-carbon-capture-notes.md

 prospects for driving the costs down?

 Unfortunately, it's not very clear.
-Although technologies for direct air capture have been used for many decades, it's usually been done on a small scale, for reasons unrelated to climate.
+Although technologies for direct air capture have been used since the 1930s, it's usually been done on a small scale, for reasons unrelated to climate.
 Doing it at the giant scales &ndash; ultimately, billions of tonnes! &ndash; required to impact the climate is quite another matter.

 If you read around about direct air capture, you discover a few
-things: many approaches have been proposed, with cost estimates typically ranging from $10 per tonne to $1000 per tonne; those estimates are often back-of-the-envelope theory, not even based on a pilot, much less an operating large-scale plant.
+things: there are many approaches, with widely-varying cost estimates;
+those estimates are often back-of-the-envelope theory, not even based on a pilot, much less an operating large-scale plant.
 There's nothing quite as inexpensive as an industrial plant that exists only on paper.
+Or, as I once overheard someone say, half cynically, half
+optimistically: &ldquo;my favourite form of science fiction is the pitch deck.&rdquo;

-One of the more detailed proposals comes from the company Carbon Engineering, which has been working on direct air capture since 2009.
+One of the most detailed proposals comes from the company Carbon Engineering, which has been working on direct air capture since 2009.
 In 2018 they published a [paper](https://www.cell.com/joule/fulltext/S2542-4351(18)30225-3) estimating the costs associated to direct air capture.
-Their basic proposal is to build cooling towers, filled with a liquid that absorbs CO2, running big fans to blow CO2 over that liquid.
+Their basic proposal is to build cooling towers, filled with a liquid that absorbs CO2, and run big fans to blow air from the atmosphere over that liquid.
 They then run the resulting material through a second process that produces nearly pure CO2 as output.
 That CO2 then needs to either be stored or else somehow re-used, perhaps as raw material for manufacturing fuel or something similar.
-That's a dramatic oversimplification, but starts to give you a basic picture of what they're doing.
+Obviously, this is a very simplified account of what they're doing, that leaves many details out!

 ![Abstract of the Carbon Engineering paper](/assets/carbon-capture/ce_abstract.png)

 Unlike many proposals, Carbon Engineering isn't just working on paper.
-They've built a small pilot plant in British Columbia, running at a rate of a few hundred tonnes of CO2 captured per year.
+They've built a small pilot plant in the town of Squamish, British Columbia, an hour north of Vancouver.
+It runs at a rate of hundreds of tonnes of CO2 captured per year.
 They've attempted to do detailed costings of all components necessary to make a large-scale plant, one with a capacity, if run at full utilization (they estimate it'll be run at about 90% utilization), of removing a million tonnes of CO2 from the atmosphere each year.
 They estimate that it'll cost from $94 to $232 per tonne of carbon removed.
 The exact amount depends on details of the configuration the plant is run in, and also reflects things like possible variations in interest rates on debt, and so on.

 ![Photo of pilot plant, sketch of the proposed plant](/assets/carbon-capture/ce_pic.png)

 It's tempting to be skeptical of this proposal.
 For one thing, in the short term Carbon Engineering has a vested interest in making their direct air capture scheme look attractive and inexpensive.
+And there's also just natural human entrepreneurial optimism, and the fact that, by definition, you can't anticipate the details of unexpected problems.
 So caution is called for.
-I also lack the expertise to seriously evaluate their proposal.
+I also lack the expertise to seriously evaluate the technical details of their proposal.
 While to my eye, it looks as though Carbon Engineering has been careful, maybe they've missed some important factor, and their estimates are way off.
 On the other hand, there are at least quite a few eyes on it &ndash; although the paper was published just a year ago, in 2018, it's already been cited 132 times, and it's clear it's seen as something of a gold standard.

 There are some interesting critiques of direct air capture in the scientific literature.
 For instance, [this 2011 paper](https://www.pnas.org/content/pnas/108/51/20428.full.pdf) by House _et al_ claims a minimal cost of $1,000 per tonne, based on a relatively general argument, whose main input appears to be the cost of electricity.
-They conclude that &ldquo;many estimates in the literature appear to overestimate air capture's potential&rdquo;.
+The analysis is quite complicated, and I don't understand many of the details (working on it, but it's a real research project to track everything down!)
+The essential gist seems to be: when you separate the CO2 from the atmosphere, you're ordering the system, and so necessarily lowering the entropy of the system.
+The second law of thermodynamics tells us there will be an intrinsic energy cost associated to doing this, even if done with maximal efficiency; that, in turn, puts some constraints on the costs.
+In any case, they conclude that &ldquo;many estimates in the literature appear to overestimate air capture's potential&rdquo;.

 The Carbon Engineering paper mentions this paper and similar critiques, and rebuts it with an argument that amounts to &ldquo;well, we actually went and built a plant which works, and we did detailed costings of how to scale it up&rdquo;.
 This is a good start on a rebuttal, but obviously as an outsider it'd be good to go back and dig into both pro and con details much more than I have.
 That may be a